pscally1005/pscally1005.github.io/_posts/recipes/bread/2024-03-17-irish-soda-bread.markdown

 - Store any leftovers in an airtight container at room temperature for up to 2-3 days, or freeze for longer storage
 Notes:
+- You can substitute standard buttermilk with powdered buttermilk.
+Mix 6 tbsp (35 g) of buttermilk powder in with the dry ingredients, and substitute the buttermilk for water (1 1/2 cup, 360 g)

 - The dough should be quite wet and sticky compared to a normal bread dough.
 Wearing <a href='https://amzn.to/414BfHP'>kitchen gloves</a> helps preventing the dough getting stuck to your hands
 ---